Aandri99/Signal-procesing/Intro to Red Pitaya.rst

 Configure the Red Pitaya for a Loopback configuration (SMA cables tied between the outputs and inputs to the Red Pitaya) as shown in Fig. 1.

 .. image:: media/image1.jpeg
-   :name: schematic of the circuit
+   :name: Red Pitaya in Loopback Configuration
    :align: center

 Fig. 1: Red Pitaya in Loopback Configuration